Skip to content

 SAR 714.7M

-Modelled consolidated gross profit at Expansion stage.
+Modelled consolidated gross profit by 2029.

 01